 To create these high-frequency sounds, the speaker’s diaphragm must vibrate faster, and for this reason, the speaker has a small size.

 The diaphragm’s size is a crucial factor to allow the speaker’s diaphragm to vibrate faster.
 Larger drivers won’t be able to do this and can’t generate high-frequency sounds.

-The woofer is tasked to produce low-frequency sounds.
-It is a bass speaker.
+The woofer speakers is tasked to produce low-frequency sounds.
+It is a bass speakers.
 More often, it comes with an electronic driver comprising of various polymers or paper.
 It primarily works in 40 Hz upward; thus, it doesn’t pain or exhaust the human ear much, considering that the lowest frequency audible to the human ear is 20 Hz.